kyzym/chakra-react-phonebook/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-We hope you enjoy using **React Phonebook**.
+I hope you enjoy using **React Phonebook**.
 Your feedback and suggestions are welcome!